Chocolate lava cake is all the decadence in a bite. As you break the delicious cake, the rich chocolate comes oozing from the warm centre.

 Romantic Chocolate Lava Cake

 IMPORTANT NOTE: Now, we need to chat about my oven and yours too.
 They are different.
-I would advise to bake for 12 minutes and from there add 2 minutes at a time.
+I would advise baking for 12 minutes and from there add 2 minutes at a time.
 Use a knife and poke on the edge but not too close.
 If the knife comes out clean, you are good.
 The centre should be lava.
 You’ll get the instructions below but I wanted to let you know!

 You might also like this chocolate desserts: